faridadi/faridadi/README.md

 # 💫 About Me:
-As a standout in both mobile app development and AI engineering, I specialize in computer vision.
-My experience includes crafting engaging UI/UX designs and implementing them seamlessly, along with developing AI-driven services.
+As a versatile Fullstack Data & Machine Learning Engineer, I specialize in building scalable data systems and delivering intelligent AI solutions.
+My work spans from developing modern data pipelines and lakehouse architectures to crafting OCR, face recognition, and credit scoring models.

 ## 🌐 Socials: